joelvhamilton/Planning-DP-Solution/README.md

 # Planning

-Foobar is a java program which solves the following fictional problem using dynamic programming.
+Planning is a java program which solves the following fictional problem using dynamic programming.

 ## Problem Statement